-The Illinois Information Service (IIS), part of the Illinois Office of Communication and Information in the Department of Central Management Services, has radio and television recording facilities (remote and studio) available to legislators to prepare reports or programs for distribution to broadcasting stations of their choice.
-The agency operates a satellite system capable of audio or video transmission; users may send live or taped programs to radio and television stations around the state.
-A number of legislators send weekly reports to radio stations in their districts for broadcast.
+Illinois Office of Communication and Information

+Within the Department of Central Management Services, the Illinois Office of Communication and Information (specifically the part commonly called "media services") has radio and television recording facilities (remote and studio) available to legislators to prepare reports or programs for distribution to broadcasting stations of their choice.
+The agency operates a satellite system capable of audio or video transmission; users can send live or taped programs to radio and television stations around the state.
+A number of legislators send weekly reports for broadcast by radio stations in their districts.
 Video recordings are typically broadcast only if requested by a station, or for use on cable-access programming.
 Live video uplink facilities allow users to participate interactively in live broadcast programs.
+On request, the media services staff will record events or messages for nonbroadcast use.
+Past use has included recording messages for conferences and for posting on social media sites.
 Users must pay for all tapes or DVDs, and postage.
-IIS can supply mailing lists.
-Arrangements for using the IIS facilities are usually handled through the Senate and House leadership press staffs.
+Arrangements for using its facilities are usually handled through the Senate and House leadership press staffs.

-- 1. See Illinois Blue Book 2009-2010, pp. 132-135. - 2.
-See House Rule 30(a) and Senate Rule 4-3(a), 96th General Assembly.
+- 1. See Illinois Blue Book 2011-2012, pp. 134-136. - 2.
+See House Rule 30(a) and Senate Rule 4-3(a), 97th General Assembly.